secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 <summary>Québec</summary>

 The following leave types run concurrently with GitLab PTO.
 Statutory leave for which team members are not entitled to pay will be paid at 100% of the team member’s salary for the first 25 days.
 If the team member is eligible for a government benefit, GitLab will supplement the payment so that the team member receives 100% of their salary for the first 25 days.
 To initiate leave, and ensure that statutory entitlements are properly tracked, team members should submit their time off by selecting the appropriate option in PTO by Roots.
-If none applies, team members should reach out to their managers and Total Rewards as soon as possible.
+If none applies, team members should reach out to their managers and the Absence Management team at `leaves@gitlab.com` as soon as possible.
 More information on these leave entitlements can be found on the [Commission des Normes, de l’Equité website](https://www.cnesst.gouv.qc.ca/fr/conditions-travail/conges/lies-famille).

 **Reservist Leave**
 * A reservist of the Canadian Armed Forces may be absent from civilian work, without pay, to conduct operations in Canada or abroad: